Reading time: 4 minutes

 This table summarises whether or not your super fund can accept different types of super contributions at various ages:

-2 Includes up to 28 days after the end of the month in which the member turns 75
+3 Includes up to 28 days after the end of the month in which you turn age 75.

 Over 75?
 Making personal super contributions

-Once you reach age 75, you can’t make non-concessional personal contributions, even if you satisfy the work test or work test exemption.
+Once you reach age 75, you can’t make non-concessional personal contributions into your super account, even if you satisfy the work test or work test exemption.

 There is one exception to this rule.
 If you are turning 75 during a financial year, you can make a non-concessional contribution on or before the day that is 28 days after the end of the month in which you turn 75.
-However, you still need to pass the work test and your Total Super Balance (TSB) must not exceed $1.6 million.
+However, you still need to pass the work test and your lifetime super contributions or Total Super Balance (TSB) must not exceed $1.7 million (in 2021-22).

-If you cannot meet the rules for the work test or work test exemption, there is another way you can give your super account a boost – make a downsizer contribution.
+If you can’t meet the rules for the work test or work test exemption, there is another way you can give your super account a boost – make a downsizer contribution.

 If you are aged 65 or over, a downsizer contribution of up to $300,000 can be made into your super account using the proceeds from the sale of your home.
 For couples, both partners can make a downsizer contribution, so you can contribute up to $600,000 per couple into your super accounts.

-You can make this type of contribution regardless of your work status or super contributions.
-Downsizer contributions are not tax deductible and are not counted towards your normal annual non-concessional contributions cap ($100,000 in 2020/21).
+Downsizer contributions are not tax deductible and do not count towards your normal annual non-concessional contributions cap ($110,000 in 2021-22).